-- 2.3.5.
+2.3.6.
 A BNG assessment of the Habitat Creation Site was undertaken in accordance with good practice guidance (CIEEM, IEMA & CIRIA, 2016 & 2019 and Natural England, 2021).
-This involves quantifying baseline and post development habitat type, condition, and strategic significance. - 2.3.6.
-Relevant tabs of the Biodiversity Metric 3.0 Calculation Tool were completed as follows, with comments left in the assessor's comments box to identify the information input by WSP: - Tabs D-1, D-2, D-3, E-1, E-2 and E-3.
+This involves quantifying baseline and post development habitat type, condition, and strategic significance.

 - 2.3.7.
-A plan in UKHab typology was produced to outline a proposed distribution of habitats at the Habitat Creation Site (see Figure 3). - 2.3.8.
-The Habitat Creation Site considered in this report (Land at Newton-in-Bowland, see Section 3.2) is also currently proposed to offset effects relating to the TR3 Bowland planning application (see report RVBC-BO-APP-008_02).
-Proposals for habitat creation / enhancement have been made such that offsets for both applications are accounted for.
-Two Biodiversity Metric 3.0 Calculation Tools have been produced for these applications that split the proposed enhancement and creation measures, with the habitat creation / enhancement proposed for one application treated as retained in the other Biodiversity Metric 3.0 Calculation Tool. - 2.3.9.
-An overall quantitative BNG result is presented for the TR4 Marl Hill planning application, factoring in the On-site BNG Assessment and Habitat Creation Site BNG assessments.
+Relevant tabs of the Biodiversity Metric 3.0 Calculation Tool were completed as follows, with comments left in the assessor's comments box to identify the information input by WSP: - For areas of the Habitat Creation within the Site (i.e. the TR3 RLB), data was input to Tabs A-2 and B-2.
+For areas outside of the Site (i.e. outwith the TR3 RLB), tabs D-1, D-2, D-3, E1 and E2 were completed. - River data for the Habitat Creation Site was inputted into Tabs F-1 and F-3 by Ricardo Ltd (Appendix C). - In Tab A2, data was added to rows 54 to 60 and deducted from rows 12, 14, 16, 18, 20, 21, 22, 24, 25, 26 and 35 as habitats had already been entered as reinstated as per the On-site BNG Assessment.
+Data added or entered by WSP in Tab A-2 has been labelled in the assessors comments box. - The habitat creation strategy includes Very High distinctiveness habitats which are excluded from calculations.
+Therefore, these were entered as 'Urban Developed land; sealed surface' to ensure habitat areas balance but that Habitat Units were not accrued. - 2.3.8.
+A plan in UKHab typology was produced to outline a proposed distribution of habitats at the Habitat Creation Site (see Figure 3). - 2.3.9.
+The Habitat Creation Site considered in this report (Land at Newton-in-Bowland, see Section 3.2) is also currently proposed to offset effects relating to the TR4 Marl Hill planning application (see report RVBC-MH-APP-008_02).
+Proposals for habitat creation/ enhancement have been made such that offsets for both applications are accounted for.
+Two Biodiversity Metric 3.0 Calculation Tools have been produced for these applications that split the proposed enhancement and creation measures, with the habitat creation/ enhancement proposed for one application treated as retained in the other Biodiversity Metric 3.0 Calculation Tool. - 2.3.10.
+An overall quantitative BNG result is presented for the TR3 Bowland planning application, factoring in the On-site BNG Assessment and Habitat Creation Site BNG assessments.
 The results were categorised as achieving Net Loss (NL), No Net Loss (NNL) or Net Gain (NG).
-The quantitative outcome awarded will be dependent on the residual change in Habitat Units (HU) or Hedgerow Units (HeU). - 2.3.10.
+The quantitative outcome awarded will be dependent on the residual change in Habitat Units (HU) or Hedgerow Units (HeU). - 2.3.11.
 Commentary is also provided with respect to adherence of the Habitat Creation Site BNG Assessment to the Good Practice Principles; limited to the aspects relevant to the Habitat Creation Site.